Make-School-Courses/MOB-1.2-Introduction-to-iOS-Development/Lessons/02-AutoLayout/assignments/sizeclasses.md

 7. At the bottom, select the landscape orientation and click "vary for traits".
 Then select both width and height and the area will turn blue.

+Xcode 13 has removed the options shown below.
+Take a look at this article to see how Xcode 13 handles these: https://useyourloaf.com/blog/xcode-13-vary-for-traits/

 ![traits](assets/traits.png)

 You can see this blue indicator as your green flag to go and make the appropriate changes for landscape mode.